biocuration2023/biocuration2023.github.io/venue.md

 3. A safe baggage check for conference attendees who have not been able to check in to their hotel yet upon arrival or who would like to store their belongings before departure.

+## Code of Conduct

+During this conference - if you are affected by the inappropriate behaviour of another person(s) or concerned that another individual may be affected, or are affected by online abuse, please speak in confidence to one of the conference organisers or email: biocuration2023@gmail.com

+Our full code of conduct can be found [here](CODE_OF_CONDUCT.md).

 ## Accessibility

 The Biocuration 2023 will be held on the ground floor and the basement of the venue.